riscv-verification/RVVI/RVVI-TRACE/README.md

 `net_pop` should only be called by clients that have registered to receive net changes by setting `recv_nets` when registered.

+### `net_cancel_push()`
+The `net_cancel_push` function submits a cancellation notification for a previously submitted net change (via `net_push`).
+A net change can be canceled when its pending status has been cleared under software control.
+An example would be when a pending edge triggered interrupt is canceled when a CSR instruction clears the clicintip bit.

+Note: net cancellations must be pushed just _prior_ to reporting retirement of the instruction that caused the cancellation.
+This ensures that RVVI-TRACE are aware of the cancellation at the time of retirement.

+### `net_cancel_pop()`
+The `net_cancel_pop` function is used by a client of the RVVI interface to receive net cancelation information.
+Cancelation events are popped in the order that they have been pushed (FIFO).
+This function returns 1 when a net change has been popped successfully, or 0 if there was no net cancel to pop.
+`net_cancel_pop` should only be called by clients that have registered to receive net changes by setting `recv_nets` when registered.

 ### `mem_access_push()`
 The `mem_access_push` function is used to broadcast a memory access event to all of the rvviTrace clients registered to receive memory events.